 Position your webcam eye level or higher.
 This way you will be looking directly into the camera, not down, and it will look more natural.
 If this means you need to stack your laptop or screen on some books, do it.

 While you may have a crystal-clear connection, everyone else may not.
 Don’t mumble or speak softly.
 Always speak clearly and pronunciation every word.
 Speak at a volume to make yourself heard, but don’t shout.
 If people can’t hear you, try adjusting the volume ion your microphone.

 A simple way to make sure everyone can hear you is to ask yourself “Would my grandparents be able to hear and understand this conversation?”
 If the answer is no, adjust accordingly.

 10. Don’t think you can get away with turning off your camera

 If everyone else has their camera on, video call etiquette demands you must too.
 Be prepared for it.
-We are many weeks into working from home, and “cameras on” has become the norm.
+We are used to working from home, and “cameras on” has become the norm.

 Video helps add a human touch to virtual meetings, which can combat isolation and strengthen team relationships.
 It also helps the meeting facilitator identify who is talking, or if anyone’s attention is wandering.

 11. Mute yourself when not speaking

 Even when you are not speaking, and think you are being quiet, most microphones can pick up even minor background noise.
 These sounds can be incredibly distracting and may prevent the speaker from being heard.